microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/educationsubmission-excuse.md

 ### Example 1: Request with optional Prefer header

 #### Request
-The following is an example of the request with Header Prefer: include-unknown-enum-members.
+Here's an example of the request with Header Prefer: include-unknown-enum-members.

 <!-- {
   "blockType": "request",